awsdocs/aws-lambda-developer-guide/doc_source/resource-model.md

 With the function node selected in the designer, you can modify the following settings\.

 **Function Settings**
 + **Code** – The code and dependencies of your function\.
 For scripting languages, you can edit your function code in the embedded [editor](code-editor.md)\.
 To add libraries, or for languages that the editor doesn't support, upload a [deployment package](gettingstarted-features.md#gettingstarted-features-package)\.
+If your deployment package is larger than 50 MB, choose **Upload a file from Amazon S3**\.
 + **Runtime** – The [Lambda runtime](lambda-runtimes.md) that executes your function\.
 + **Handler** – The method that the runtime executes when your function is invoked, such as `index.handler`\.
 The first value is the name of the file or module\.
 The second value is the name of the method\.
-+ **Environment variables** – Key\-value pairs that Lambda sets in the execution environment\. [ Use environment variables](env_variables.md) to extend your function's configuration outside of code\.
++ **Environment variables** – Key\-value pairs that Lambda sets in the execution environment\. [ Use environment variables](configuration-envvars.md) to extend your function's configuration outside of code\.
 + **Tags** – Key\-value pairs that Lambda attaches to your function resource\.
 [Use tags](tagging.md) to organize Lambda functions into groups for cost reporting and filtering in the Lambda console\.

   Tags apply to the entire function, including all versions and aliases\.